Interest Talks

 The Amazing Cocount

 The coconut tree is the most useful tree on this planet, with its trunk, foliage and fruit having a wide range of uses that benefit us in our daily lives.
-I expose how the components of the amazing coconut, when separated and processed in different ways yield a range of chemicals with unique properties.
-You’ll learn how these enhance the performance of many everyday products we take for granted.
+I share how the components of its fruit, when separated and processed yield a range of chemicals with unique properties.
+You’ll learn how these add value to our daily lives.

 Vietnam's Wars